-A copy of the Basic Assessment Report ("BAR") was provided to the South African Heritage Resources Agency ("SAHRA") to provide comment on the BAR (CaseID: 12270).
-Please refer to Appendix E7.
+A copy of the Basic Assessment Report ("BAR") will be provided to the South African Heritage Resources Agency ("SAHRA") to provide comment.

-• SOCIO-ECONOMIC CHARACTER
+SOCIO-ECONOMIC CHARACTER

 a) Local Municipality

 Please provide details on the socio-economic character of the local municipality in which the proposed site(s) are situated.